Rory McIlroy wins The Players Championship and Masters expectations rise

 Xander Schauffele, winner of two majors last year, just returned from two months away because of a rib injury.
 His only celebration has been making the cut on the number the last two weeks to extend his streak to 59 in a row.

-McIlroy plans one more tournament in Texas — Houston or San Antonio — before the Masters, the ultimate measure.
-He feels more equipped than ever, and he certainly has been hardened by more failures than he would like to remember.
+McIlroy plans one more start — the Houston Open — before the Masters, the ultimate measure.
+He feels more equipped than ever to bag another major, and he certainly has been hardened by more failures than he would like to remember.

 St. Andrews in 2022 and the U.S. Open the last two years were his for the taking and someone else took home the trophy.
 Pinehurst No. 2 was particularly brutal last year when he missed a pair of short putts on crispy greens down the stretch.